JGaetaFish/LTMR_2020_Fish_Community/README.md

   <img src='IEP_logo_compliant_colors.jpg' height="300" />
 </p>

-## Code and analyses for identifying sub-community assemblages and representative species collected by IEP long-term monitoring surveys using midwater and otter trawl gears
+## Code and analyses for identifying sub-community assemblages and representative species collected by IEP long-term monitoring surveys using midwater and otter trawl gears (Chapter 5)

 NOTE: Data integration code and data (described in chapter 3) are available in the [`LTMRdata`](https://github.com/sbashevkin/LTMRdata)